Yuhsuant1994/DataScienceTechInstitute/Hadoop/readme.md

 * List your HDFS home directory.
 * Retrieve the fule from the raw directory from HDFS to the local filesystem and rename it local.txt.

+HDFS main component:

+* NameNode
+* DataNode

 ## [Lab 2: YARN](https://github.com/Yuhsuant1994/DataScienceTechInstitute/blob/master/Hadoop/Lab%202:%20YARN%20.md)

 We tried to execute a job (execute mapreduce example code) using YARN client from our edge node.

+YARN main components:

+1. Client: submits jobs to Resource Manager
+2. Resource Manager (RM): resource assignment
+  * Scheduler: support plug in such as capacity Scheduler
+  * Application manager:
+3. Node Manager (NM): monitor resource usage, log management, responsible for creating the container process and start it on the request of Application Master
+4. Application Master (AM):  (it is a special container)
+  * Negotiating resources with the resource manager.
+  * Request the container from the node manager
+  * Once the application start it sends the health report to the resource manager from time to time
+5. Container:

 ## [Lab 3: Map-Reducer](https://github.com/Yuhsuant1994/DataScienceTechInstitute/blob/master/Hadoop/Lab%203:%20Map-Reducer%20.md)